gladjohn/hybridSPA/README.md

     1. `login_hint`
 10. Under the **API permissions** tabs, add the `User.Read` scope from Microsoft Graph.
 11. Build the application and click Start.

+#### Configure the service project

+> Note: if you used the setup scripts, the changes below will have been applied for you

+1. Open the solution in Visual Studio.
+1. Open the `web.config` file.
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the application copied from the Azure portal.
+1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the app, in the Azure portal.

 ## Sample web.config